brettshollenberger/langgraph-ai-sdk/README.md

   // Add tools to the agent, these will be streamed to the frontend const tools = [SaveAnswersTool(state, config)];

-  // Use structured output for the response format const llm = getLLM().withConfig({ tags: ["notify"] });
+  // Add tag: notify to ensure we stream messages to the client const llm = getLLM().withConfig({ tags: ["notify"] });

   const agent = await createAgent({